 8. How responsive is your customer service and tech support?

-How does the customer service and tech support services operate?
+How do customer service and tech support services operate?
 Contact other customers in order to determine their satisfaction with the quality of service.
 Technical support should be available 24/7 (holidays included).
 Make sure you know what their average response and resolution time is.

 9. How many customers are on each server?